-- b.
-An offender who violates more than one rule or the same rule more than once during an incident may receive a permissible sanction for each violation. - c.
-After a finding of guilt for a new violation, a previously suspended sanction may be imposed as well as a new sanction. - d.
-State and federal criminal laws apply to offenders.
-In addition to being sanctioned by prison authorities, offenders may also be prosecuted in state and federal court for criminal conduct. - e.
-Restitution may be imposed in accordance with established policies and procedures and is not considered a disciplinary sanction and may be assessed in addition to any other permissible penalties. - f.
-An offender who has established a documented pattern of behavior indicating that he is dangerous to himself or others is a habitual offender.
+- A. Sanctions must fit the offense and the offender.
+An offender with a poor conduct record may receive a more severe sanction than an offender with a good conduct record for the same offense.
+Even so, serious offenses call for serious penalties. - B. An offender who violates more than one rule or the same rule more than once during an incident may receive a permissible sanction for each violation. - C. After a finding of guilt for a new violation, a previously suspended sanction may be imposed as well as a new sanction. - D. State and federal criminal laws apply to offenders.
+In addition to being sanctioned by prison authorities, offenders may also be prosecuted in state and federal court for criminal conduct. - E. Restitution may be imposed in accordance with Department Regulation No. B-05-003 "Imposition of Restitution" and is not considered a disciplinary sanction and may be assessed in addition to any other permissible penalties. - F. An offender who has established a documented pattern of behavior indicating that he is dangerous to himself or others is a habitual offender.
 This includes an offender who has been convicted of three major violations or a total of five violations in a six month period.
 Major violations are Schedule B offenses.
-A habitual offender may receive Schedule B penalties following a finding of guilt of a Schedule A offense when he has established a documented pattern of hostile or disruptive behavior as defined above. - g.
-After a finding of guilt, the disciplinary officer may impose one or two of the penalties for each violation.
+A habitual offender may receive Schedule B penalties following a finding of guilt of a Schedule A offense when he has established a documented pattern of hostile or disruptive behavior as defined above. - G. After a finding of guilt, the Disciplinary Officer may impose one or two of the penalties for each violation (Refer to Chapter 7 "Disciplinary Sanctions" for available penalties and additional information).